PHNPR/Super-Hero-Name-Generator/README.md

 # Super-Hero-Name-Generator
-A character level language model to generate Super Hero names.
+A machine learning model implemented in Tensoflow to generate Super Hero names.